WHO WE ARE

 Creator & Host of Feral Visions

-Anjali Lynn Nath Upadhyay M.A.² is academically trained as a political scientist, philosopher, and educator.
+Anjali Lynn Nath Upadhyay M.A.² (she/her/they/them) is academically trained as a political scientist, philosopher, and educator.
 She holds an M.A. degree in Political Science from the University of Hawai‘i at Mānoa with specializations in Indigenous Politics (the only program of its kind in the US) & Political Theory & a Graduate Certificate in International Cultural Studies (the only Cultural Studies graduate program in the US that explicitly teaches scholarship from the Global South & not mostly the Western canon).
 She also holds an M.A. degree from the oldest Women’s Studies Department in the US (at San Diego State University) with concentrations in feminist pedagogies, epistemologies, and gender and militarization.
 She double-majored in Women’s Studies and Political Science with a minor in Philosophy at California State University at Fullerton.
 From 2010-2014, she was a Fellow at the East-West Center in Honolulu.
 Anjali’s longstanding curiosities focus on learning and teaching as practices of freedom.

 Photo by Sunshine Velasco of Survival Media Agency